pengzhang201909/SAT-Benchmark-Group-Report/README.md

 # SAT-Benchmark-Group-Report

-By Micheal Chen , Mingyang Su and Alex P Zhang
+By Michael Chen , Mingyang Su and Alex P Zhang

 Our goal is to practice and develop our Exploratory Data Analysis(EDA) skills in R.